America changed in the years since Wall Street made their power grab…excuse me…the Great Recession occurred.

 It must have been rad to feel like a bunch of he-men and superladies, 24/7.
 Since the peasant class thought of the Czar as an incarnation of the big G himself, the aristocracy could take even more advantage.

 Unfortunately, the country’s new management viewed the worker class like the old management did.
 Mirroring the aristocrats they replaced, the Bolsheviks thought the Russian peasantry loved to feel the whip as well.

-Vladimir Lenin rocked worlds as a revolutionary leader, then got handed the keys to the palace and ran Russia like an autocrat.
+Vladimir Lenin rocked worlds as a revolutionary leader.
+But once he got handed the keys to the palace, he ran Russia like an autocrat.
 Lenin brought a worker’s utopia to the people, all right.
 Only this vision of utopia came with rigid guidelines.
 Forgetting that long list of rules got a person killed.